goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 We will go year by year, going through the revolutionary ideas introduced by each paper.

-In the beginning of each section, I have added the abstract of each paper, as well as the authors.
-I have done this to show you, how many people were involved behind one single idea.
+In the beginning of each section, I have added the abstract, as well as the authors.
+I have done this to show you, the people were involved behind each idea.
 As well as what they felt like was the main contribution of their paper.

 Below that I have provided the link to the original paper as well as my own implementation of it, subsequently there is a quick summary section which you can skim over if you feel like you know the crux behind the idea.

-> Note: All the Quick summaries are AI generated, and may contain some mistakes.
+> Note: All the quick summaries are AI generated, and may contain some mistakes.
 The core content is all human generated though, so it definitely contains mistakes :)

 After that, each section contains intuition, code, and mathematical explanation (wherever required) for each idea.
 I have tried to add all the prerequisite knowledge wherever possible (Like the PPO section contains derivation of policy gradient methods, as well as explanation for TRPO).
 I have provided links to resources wherever I have felt I cannot provide enough background or do sufficient justice to the source material.

 Additionally there has been a lot of innovation in vision modeling, TTS, Image gen, Video gen etc each of which deserves it's own blog(And there will be!!
 I promise you that).
-AS this is primarily an LLM blog, I will just give quick intro and links to some ground breaking innovations involving other ML papers.
+As this is primarily an LLM blog, I will just give quick intro and links to some ground breaking innovations involving other ML papers.

-> Note: Do not take for granted all the hardware, data and benchmark innovations, Though I will briefly mention them.
+> Note: Do not take for granted all the hardware, data and benchmark innovations.
+Though I will briefly mention them.
 I implore you to explore them further if they interest you.
 This blog is strictly restricted to breakthroughs in Large Language Models, and mostly open source one's.
 Even though current models by OpenAI, Anthropic, Google etc are amazing, not much is known about them to the public.
-So we will briefly talk about what we know about them, then move on to talk about mostly open source models.
+So we will only briefly talk about them.

 ## The AI timeline